Questions about Body Contouring

-Body contouring is very common among weight loss patients.
-Most cosmetic surgeons will want the patient to be at or as close to their goal weight as possible.
+Body contouring is common among weight loss patients.
+Most cosmetic surgeons want the patient to be at or as close to their goal weight as possible.
 Patients who find it difficult to lose additional pounds because of loose and hanging skin can usually move forward with a skin reduction or body contouring procedure.
 This takes them over the “hump” and allows them to become more mobile which helps lose the final pounds.

 Same as Mommy Makeover?